blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 The focus of this article is the delays in inclusion of attestation aggregations in the Ethereum 2.0 network on the Beacon Chain. *Beacon chain* is the primary chain in Ethereum 2.0, which will go live with Phase 0.
 For Ethereum 2.0 core development, this was shared to be a [high priority](https://www.notion.so/Wishlist-The-Eth2-Medalla-Data-Challenge-69fe10ffe83748bc87faa0e2586ba857) analysis, that can help improve the performance of the network.

-Our analysis is built on data from the Medalla testnet extracted using [´chaind´ API](https://github.com/wealdtech/chaind) and shared in the form of an PostgreSQL dump, whose latest version can be [accessed from here](http://mdc.mcdee.net/chain-487600.dmp).
+Our analysis is built on data from the Medalla testnet extracted using [`chaind` API](https://github.com/wealdtech/chaind) and shared in the form of an PostgreSQL dump, whose latest version can be [accessed from here](http://mdc.mcdee.net/chain-487600.dmp).
 The data was kindly shared by [Jim McDonald](https://github.com/mcdee?tab=overview&from=2014-12-01&to=2014-12-31) on [ethstaker Discord channel, under #medalla-data-challenge hashtag](https://discord.com/channels/694822223575384095/752638638189445220).

 While the analysis in this article focuses on data from the Medalla testnet of Ethereum 2.0, the presented visual analytics methodology, together with [other analysis methodologies,](https://github.com/bluepintail/medalla_analysis/blob/master/medalla_analysis.ipynb) can serve as a guiding example of how blockchain network data can be analyzed by blockchain engineers and data scientists.